aws-samples/amazon-redshift-streaming-workshop/README.md

 IAM_ROLE default;
 ```

 5.7 Create a materialized view to ingest the streaming data into Redshift.
 This uses the new Redshift streaming feature.
-The data in kinesis data stream is in a JSON format and this can be ingested as is into Redshift using the SUPER data type
+The data in Kinesis data stream is in a JSON format and this can be ingested as is into Redshift using the SUPER data type

 ```sql
 %%sql